1970 Cambodian coup d'état: Overthrow of Sihanouk

 In early March 1970, anti-Vietnamese demonstrations occurred in Cambodia while Sihanouk was touring Europe, the Soviet Union and China.
 William Shawcross has suggested that Lon Nol planned the first demonstrations in eastern Cambodia on 8 March.
-On 11 March in Phnom Pehn, crowds, said to have been organised by Lon Nol's brother, Lon Non, attacked the embassies of North Vietnam and the PRGR South Vietnam.
+On 11 March in Phnom Penh, crowds, said to have been organised by Lon Nol's brother, Lon Non, attacked the embassies of North Vietnam and the PRGR South Vietnam.
 Vietnamese residences, businesses and churches were also attacked.
-Some reports indicate Sihanouk's involvment in the preparations, or acquiesence, of the demonstrations, in the hope that they would lead Moscow and Beijing to pressure North Vietnam to reduce its presence in Cambodia.
+Some reports indicate Sihanouk's involvement in the preparations, or acquiescence, of the demonstrations, in the hope that they would lead Moscow and Beijing to pressure North Vietnam to reduce its presence in Cambodia.

 The riots escalated beyond the government's control – although this was likely done with a degree of encouragement from Lon Nol and Sirik Matak – and the embassy was sacked.
 Inside, a "contingency plan" was allegedly found for the communists to occupy Cambodia.
 On 12 March, Sirik Matak cancelled North Vietnam's trade agreement that gave access to Cambodian goods.
 Lon Nol closed the port of Sihanoukville to the North Vietnamese and issued an impossible ultimatum to them: all PAVN and Viet Cong forces were to withdraw from Cambodian soil within 72 hours (on 15 March) or face military action.
 When, by the morning of 16 March, it was clear that this demand had not been met, some 30,000 youths gathered outside the National Assembly in Phnom Penh to protest against the Vietnamese presence.

 From this point, events moved with increasing rapidity.
 On the same day, the Cambodian Secretary of State for Defence, Colonel Oum Mannorine (Sihanouk's brother-in-law), was scheduled to be questioned by the national legislature on allegations of corruption.
 The proceedings were adjourned to hear the demonstrators' resolutions.
 According to Sihanouk, Mannorine had received information that Lon Nol and Sirik Matak were about to precipitate a coup.
 A group of Mannorine's men, under the command of Phnom Penh's Chief of Police Major Buor Horl, attempted to arrest the plotters, but it was too late.
 Mannorine, and other key security personnel loyal to Sihanouk, were placed under arrest.
 After the Assembly adjourned for the day, Sihanouk's mother Queen Kossamak, at Sihanouk's request, summoned Lon Nol and Sirik Matak to the Royal Palace and asked them to end the demonstrations.